-A new report by EDF and Quantified Ventures finds that environmental impact bonds could help the state of Louisiana — and other coastal areas dealing with land loss and sea level rise — restore its rapidly disappearing coast faster and for less money, while involving local asset owners in voluntarily helping pay for projects that realize superior reduction in land loss.
+A new report by EDF and Quantified Ventures finds that environmental impact bonds could help the state of Louisiana — and other coastal areas dealing with land loss and sea level rise — restore its rapidly disappearing coast faster and for less money, while involving local asset owners in voluntarily helping pay for projects that achieve superior reduction in land loss.

 The report outlines next steps the state of Louisiana would need to take to pilot the environmental impact bond, including establishing credit rating, resolving any uses of Gulf oil spill funds and determining the bond's tax-exempt status.
-If implemented, it would be the first ever environmental impact bond for wetland restoration and would help Louisiana be a world leader in coastal resilience financing.
+If implemented, it would be the first environmental impact bond for wetland restoration and would help Louisiana be a world leader in coastal resilience financing.

 What is an environmental impact bond?